SingularityNET-Archive/Prototype-Meeting-Archives/README.md

 ### "Error: Failed to submit meeting"

-- Verify your GitHub PAT in `app.js` is valid and has Actions:write permission
+- Verify your GitHub PAT in `app.js` is valid and has the correct scope (public_repo or repo)
 - Check GitHub Actions tab for workflow run errors
 - Ensure the workflow has `contents: write` permission